CCC-otcedu/Web-Site-Development-1-deposit/README.md

 In this section is for the Fit for Fun Fitness Club assignment submission.

 All of the code has been double checked to be all completely validated.

+Hopefully should be working fine through the GitHub repo.